adammurdoch/model-experiments/declaring-software-type.md

 // A general purpose CLI application type cliApplication {

-    // Implementation languages.
+    // Declare the implementation languages.
 At least one implementation language is required implementation {
         java(21) {
             // Some Java 21 language settings
         }
     }

-    // Target runtimes for the application.
+    // Declare the target runtimes for the application.
 At least one runtime is required runtime {
         jvm(21) {
             // Some Java 21 runtime settings